-We thus propose an call admission and rate control (CARC) scheme, which consists of two mechanisms: CAC and RC.
+We thus propose a call admission and rate control (CARC) scheme, which consists of two mechanisms: CAC and RC.
 In what follows, the design rationale is discussed first, followed by detailed descriptions of the CAC and RC algorithm in order.

-3.1.
-Design Rationale
+4.1.
+Design rationale

-In the context of the WLAN where each node only has a partial view of the network, the design of CARC is much more complicated than it appears, especially due to the following difficulties.
+The goal of an effective call admission and rate control scheme is to provide QoS for real-time traffic, and to allow best effort traffic to make full use of the residual channel resource.
+In the context of the WLAN where each node only has a partial view of the network, however, the design of CARC is much more complicated than it appears, especially due to the following difficulties.